christopheradams/christopheradams.io/_subjects/articles.md

 ---
-excerpt: Essays, news, and projects
+subtitle: Essays, news, and projects
 ---